Welfare Info

 The U.S. Small Business Administration (SBA) is responsible for providing affordable, timely and accessible financial assistance to homeowners and renters located in a declared disaster area.
 Financial assistance is available in the form of low-interest, long-term loans for losses that are not fully covered by insurance or other recoveries.

-Homeowners may apply for up to $200,000 to repair or replace their primary residence to its pre-disaster condition.
-The loan may not be used to upgrade the home or make additions to it, unless as required by building authority/code.
+Homeowners may be eligible for up to $200,000 to repair or replace their primary residence that was damaged or destroyed in a declared disaster event.
 In some cases, SBA may be able to refinance all or part of a previous mortgage (not to exceed $200,000) when the applicant does not have credit available elsewhere, has suffered substantial disaster damage not covered by insurance, and intends to repair the damage.
 SBA considers refinancing when processing each application.
-Loans may also be increased by as much as 20 percent of the verified losses (not to exceed $200,000) to protect the damaged real property from possible future disasters of the same kind.
+Loans may also be increased by as much as 20 percent of the verified losses (not to exceed $200,000) to mitigate damages from possible future disasters.
 Secondary homes or vacation properties are not eligible for home disaster loans; however, qualified rental properties may be eligible for assistance under the business disaster loan program.

-Renters and homeowners alike may borrow up to $40,000 to replace damaged or destroyed personal property such as clothing, furniture, appliances, automobiles, etc. As a rule of thumb, personal property is anything that is not considered real estate or a part of the actual structure.
-This loan may not be used replace extraordinarily expensive or irreplaceable items, such as antiques, collections, pleasure boats, recreational vehicles, fur coats, etc.
+Renters and homeowners may borrow up to $40,000 to replace damaged or destroyed personal property such as clothing, furniture, appliances, automobiles, etc. This loan may not be used to replace extraordinarily expensive or irreplaceable items, such as antiques, collections, pleasure boats, recreational vehicles, fur coats, etc.

 Program Requirements

-In order to qualify for this benefit program, homeowners and renters must have sustained physical damage and be located in a disaster declared county.
+In order to qualify for this benefit program, homeowners and renters must have sustained physical damage and be located in a disaster declared area.

 Application Details